 Future Plans – Establishing a ROP screening and treatment service across the Palestinian territories

-The ROP Working Group* is focussed on three key areas in 2022 to develop this service.
+The ROP Working Group* is focussed on three key areas to develop this service.

 Firstly, we are running pilot clinical trials in our Hebron Clinic to familiarise our staff with the use of the equipment.
 This is progressing well with one of our lead nurses already able to employ the camera.